tychonievich/graphics/md/text/nanite.md

 :   The simplest form of streaming breaks the entire environment into distinct regions, loading and rendering one at a time.
     When the viewer enters specific areas commonly known as "portals" a new region is loaded.
     The simplest form of portal-based streaming fetches the new data only when it would become visible, resulting in a pause-and-load dynamic.
-    It is also possible to pre-load, having the data of both the current region and the region behind the nearest portal in memory at the same time.
+    It is also possible to preload, having the data of both the current region and the region behind the nearest portal in memory at the same time.
-    With pre-loading it is also possible to draw multiple regions each frame;
+    With preloading it is also possible to draw multiple regions each frame;
     when used with a wall-heavy environment and a visibility map this can result in a seamless experience where the viewer is unaware the portals even exist.